Zephyr: Threads & Kernel Events Lab

 • Merge your kernel_events_refactor branch into your main branch.

-• Create an annotated tag for that merged commit called v1.3.0.
+• Create an annotated tag for that merge commit called v1.3.0.

 How do I ask for help?